NBA Rumors: Pelicans ‘Would Love’ To Trade Anthony Davis For Zion Williamson, Per Stefan Bondy

 — HoopsHype (@hoopshype) April 5, 2019

 Keeping Zion Williamson would be a wise option for the Knicks if they plan to have a long-term rebuild.
-However, when they traded Kristaps Porzingis to the Dallas Mavericks for salary cap space, it’s crystal clear that the Knicks intend to build a roster that can contend for the NBA championship title in the 2019-20 NBA season.
+However, when they traded Kristaps Porzingis to the Dallas Mavericks for salary cap space, it became crystal clear that the Knicks intend to build a roster that can contend for the NBA championship title in the 2019-20 NBA season.
 After dumping the lucrative contracts of Courtney Lee and Tim Hardaway Jr., the Knicks opened up two max slots for the 2019 NBA free agency.

 If they succeed to acquire the likes of Kevin Durant and Kyrie Irving, there is a strong chance that the Knicks will consider using Zion Williamson as the main trade chip to acquire Anthony Davis from the Pelicans next summer.
 The “Big Three” of Durant, Davis, and Irving will not only help the Knicks rise to the top of the Eastern Conference, but it will also give them a real chance of beating the reigning NBA champions, Golden State Warriors, in a best-of-seven series.